Oct 25, 2021 Jambo

 Tip 1: Improve your contact management

-Some of the first things you need to understand is who are you talking to and what are they saying?
+Some of the first things you need to understand are who you are talking to and what they are saying.
 To help you answer these questions, your contact management needs to be organized and easy to understand.

-You should be able to find your stakeholders, their contact information, and history of engagement, along with all communications, issues, commitments and tasks associated with that stakeholder in one organized place without having to dig for your data.
+You should be able to find your stakeholders, their contact information, and a history of engagement, along with all associated communications, issues, commitments, and tasks, in one organized place, without having to dig for your data.

-This is where Stakeholder Relationship Management (SRM) software, like Jambo, excels, as you and your teams have access to all your organized contacts and every interaction your organization has had with them in one centralized and searchable software.
-There’s no digging for information or asking your teams for updates as your data is all available and organized within the SRM.
+This is where Stakeholder Relationship Management (SRM) software shines.
+There's no need to dig for information or ask your teams for updates, as your data is all available and organized within the SRM.

 Why spreadsheets are not as effective for contact management

-With spreadsheets, it’s not uncommon for teams to input and organize data inconsistently, so it often becomes a free-for-all with teams adding duplicate entries or adding entries with spelling errors, etc. This can look unprofessional when reaching out to stakeholders and spelling their names wrong or reference an outdated job title.
-It also can increase your project’s risks if you miss an important update because you didn’t realize it had been logged in a duplicate spreadsheet you didn’t know about.
+With spreadsheets, it's not uncommon for teams to input and organize data inconsistently, so it often becomes a free-for-all with teams adding duplicate entries or adding entries with spelling errors, etc. This can appear unprofessional when reaching out to stakeholders and misspelling their names or referencing an outdated job title.
+It can also increase your project's risks if you miss an important update because you didn't realize it had been logged in a duplicate spreadsheet you were unaware of.

 Your stakeholders need to know you take them and the information they share with you seriously

-It’s important to be very careful with your stakeholder data as it affects your ability to connect with your stakeholders.
-If they don’t trust you or think you’re not taking them seriously, they’re can often be less willing to engage with you, which will negatively impact your data quality and overall project.
+It's essential to be cautious with your stakeholder data, as it impacts your ability to connect with them effectively.
+If they don't trust you or think you're not taking them seriously, they may be less willing to engage with you, which can negatively impact your data quality and overall project.

 Tip 2: Track everything while keeping your data organized

-Beyond stakeholder contact information, you want to ensure you and your teams log and track every conversation you’re having with your stakeholders and all updates, as you never know what information might be crucial for your project.
+Beyond stakeholder contact information, ensure that you and your team log and track every conversation you have with your stakeholders and all updates, as you never know what information might be crucial for your project.

-For example, if stakeholders have been mentioning some concerns, you want to be able to track those and monitor them as you never know when one of these might suddenly turn into a high-risk issue that you’ll need to know everything about.
+For example, if stakeholders have raised some concerns, you want to be able to track and monitor them, as you never know when one of these might suddenly escalate into a high-risk issue that you'll need to be fully aware of.

 You want to have all your data logged and organized from the start, so you don't have to search for it later.